USG proposes regulations to Ohio State window art ban

 Although it passed, the resolution is non-binding, meaning that it does not result in a direct and immediate change in policy.

-Nick Davis, a second-year in natural resource management and senator for the College of Food, Agricultural and Environmental Sciences, said the ban violates students’ right to free speech.
+Nick Davis, a fourth-year in natural resource management and senator for the College of Food, Agricultural and Environmental Sciences, said the ban violates students’ right to free speech.

 “If I had it my way, there wouldn’t be any art ban; there wouldn’t be any regulations because I’m a huge proponent of free speech,” Davis said.